badlydrawnrob/elm-playground/programming-elm/README.md

 9. If you're fetching from the server right away (on page load) why do you need the initial model as well?
 Is there a better way to do this?
 A blank initial model?
 10. **Revisit `map`, `filter`, `reduce`.** Mostly `map` for now (such as `Result.map`)
     - Create a list of records, then retrieve one of their values with `List.map .key listOfRecords`
+11. **Recursive lists are useful to know only on a cursory level (for me at least)** as you'll most likely be using the above higher order functions where everything is pretty much done for you.
+I find them a little easier with Lisp, but you can get used to the Elm syntax also.
+    - Recursive lists are a bit of a PITA, especially sorting algorithms, as you need to be aware of both the shape of the data flow (flat and triangular) and making sure all cases are dealt with.
+    - For instance, it's easy to sort some lists, but others you'd need to keep looping until everything is sorted in order.
+Writing a recursive function for that becomes quite tricky.

 ## Renaming files, folders, script